Ne-Se-Chete/AppolicaIntern2024/README.md

 2. We will be working on a project called "Smart Scale".
 The idea is described below/higher

-3. For the software Bobi and Moni will be resposible and for the hardware - Yaskata and Valeri
+3. For the software Bobi and Moni will be responsible and for the hardware - Yaskata and Valeri

 4. We will be using:
 - Bubble io for the frontend, backend and the DB